-Overall, there were no more AEs in the evolocumab group.
+Overall, there were no more AEs in the evolocumab group, as seen in Table 3 below.
 There were nominally more serious AEs, discontinuations due to AEs, atherosclerotic events, myalgias, injection site reactions and CK elevations, though the absolute differences were small.
 Neurocognitive AEs were not reported.